-The Company has 401(k) retirement income plans (the "401(k) Plans") for eligible U.S. employees.
-The 401(k) Plans allow for employee contributions and matching Company contributions up to 4% or 8% based upon terms and conditions of the 401(k) Plans in which they participate.
+The Company has a 401(k) retirement plan (the "Plan") for eligible U.S. employees.
+The Plan allows for employee contributions and matching Company contributions from 4% to 6% based upon terms and conditions of the 401(k) Plan.

-The following table reflects the Company's contributions to the Plans during fiscal 2016 and 2015:
+The following table reflects the Company's contributions to the Plans during fiscal 2017 and 2016:

-cal
+Fis scal

-(in thousands) 2016 2015
+(in thousands) 2017 2016

-Cash \$ 1,544 \$ 1,573
+Cash \$ 1,645 \$ 1,544 -

-Stock Repurchase Program
+Share Repurchase Program

-On August 14, 2014, the Company's Board of Directors authorized a program (the "Program") to repurchase up to \$100 million of the Company's common stock on or before August 14, 2017.
-The Company has entered into a written trading plan under Rule 10b5-1 of the Exchange Act, to facilitate repurchases under the Program.
-The Program may be suspended or discontinued at any time and is funded using the Company's available cash.
-Under the Program, shares may be repurchased through open market and/or privately negotiated transactions at prices deemed appropriate by management.
-The timing and amount of repurchase transactions under the Program depend on market conditions as well as corporate and regulatory considerations.
-During the year ended October 1, 2016, the Company repurchased a total of 1.4 million shares of common stock at a cost of \$14.6 million.
-The stock repurchases were recorded in the periods they were delivered, and the payment of \$14.6 million was accounted for as treasury stock in the Company's Consolidated Balance Sheet.
-The Company records treasury stock purchases under the cost method using first-in, first-out (FIFO) method.
+On August 15, 2017, the Company announced that it fully executed its \$100 million share repurchase program (the "Program"), originally announced on August 27, 2014.
+In addition, the Company announced that its Board of Directors approved a new share repurchase program (the "New Program") that authorizes the repurchase of up to \$100 million of the Company's common shares, from time to time over the three year period ending August 1, 2020.
+The Company may purchase shares of its common stock through open market and privately negotiated transactions at prices deemed appropriate by management.
+The Company has entered into a written trading plan under Rule 10b5-1 of the Exchange Act to facilitate repurchases under the New Program.
+The New Program is effective immediately, may be suspended or discontinued at any time and will be funded using the Company's available cash, cash equivalents and short-term investments.
+The timing and amount of repurchase transactions under the New Program depend on market conditions as well as corporate and regulatory considerations.

+During the year ended September 30, 2017, the Company repurchased a total of 0.9 million shares of common stock at a cost of \$18.2 million.
+The share repurchases were recorded in the periods they were delivered, and the payment of \$18.2 million was accounted for as treasury stock in the Company's Consolidated Balance Sheet.
+The Company records treasury stock purchases under the cost method using the first-in, first-out (FIFO) method.
 Upon reissuance of treasury stock, amounts in excess of the acquisition cost are credited to additional paid-in capital.
 If the Company reissues treasury stock at an amount below its acquisition cost and additional paid-in capital associated with prior treasury stock transactions is insufficient to cover the difference between acquisition cost and the reissue price, this difference is recorded against retained earnings.
+As of September 30, 2017, our remaining share repurchase authorization under the New Program was approximately \$88.8 million.